Hyneman/pb.mod/readme.md

 How it Works
 ------------
 Using this package doesn't require any tools or patches to be installed that change the language.
 I think this is a necessary design choice because PureBasic often receives updates that break compatibility with such tools.
 These additions solely rely on PureBasic's macro support via "Resident Files".
 If you have a look at the code you will be able to figure out pretty quickly how the changes are made.
+Do note that pb.mod is, of course, not built on its own features in order to avoid compilation problems.